Wednesday, May 20, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Ubiquiti UniFi Dream Machine Beast: Shattering the 10Gbps barrier and much more

-I reviewed the UDM Pro Max last year and called it the “ultimate” home-friendly rackmount UniFi Cloud Gateway of the year.
+I reviewed the UDM Pro Max last year and called it the “ultimate” consumer-friendly rackmount UniFi Cloud Gateway of the year.
 At the time, it was the highest-level rackmount hardware I’d consider for a home environment.

-Same design, totally new hardware
+UDM Beast vs. UDM Pro Max: Same design, totally new hardware

 UniFi console in a nutshell